-4.6 Transfers
+4.7 Transfers

 Shareholders are entitled to transfer their Shares to another person or body.
 All transfers must be in writing in the form of an instrument of transfer approved by the ACD for this purpose.
 Completed instruments of transfer must be returned to the ACD in order for the transfer to be registered by the ACD.
 The ACD may refuse to register a transfer unless any provision for SDRT due has been paid.
-The ACD may accept instructions to transfer shares via electronic communication.
-Electronic communication does not include email.

-4.7 Restrictions and Compulsory Transfer and Redemption
+4.8 Restrictions and Compulsory Transfer and Redemption